PySpice-org/PySpice/README.rst

 SPICE (Simulation Program with Integrated Circuit Emphasis) was developed at the Electronics Research Laboratory of the University of California, Berkeley in 1973 by Laurence Nagel with direction from his research advisor, Prof. Donald Pederson.
-Then Spice emerged as an industrial standard through its descendant and is still the reference 40 years later.
+Then Spice emerged as an industrial standard through its descendants and is still the reference 40 years later.

+PySpice is born as a personal project to relearn electronics where circuit simulation is a part of this goal.
+Since I use the Python language every day, I quickly feel the need to plug SPICE and Python.

 The aim of PySpice is to address several needs:

- * SPICE language is fine to describe a circuit, but it lacks a real language for circuit steering.
+ * SPICE language is fine to describe circuits, but it lacks a real language for circuit steering.
 By contrast Python is a powerful high level, oriented object and dynamic language which is perfectly suited for steering and reusing circuit.
 But it comes at the price its more general syntax is less fluent than SPICE for circuit description.